Climate and Earth's Energy Balance

 Begin this lab by watching the following short NASA animation demonstrating the path of one water molecule through the water cycle.
 While watching the animation, make a list and keep track of all the places that the molecule travels.
 Note: In the NASA animation, the depiction of the water reservoirs, such as underground aquifersaquifers: underground water reservoirs that form in the spaces and cracks between rocks, sand, or gravel, where water travels relatively easily., has been simplified to show the molecule pathways.

 As discussed earlier, the water cycle not only redistributes water around Earth, it also absorbs and redistributes solar energy between locations.
-Latent heatingLatent heating: the energy required to change a substance to a higher state of matter (solid to liquid to gas).
+Latent heatingLatent heating: the energy required to change a substance to a higher state of matter (solid to liquid, or liquid to gas).
 This same energy is released from the substance when the change of state is reversed (gas to liquid, or liquid to solid). of Earth's atmosphere occurs as energy, primarily from the sun, causes liquid water to transform to another phase.
 As this occurs, liquid water absorbs energy, causing it to evaporate and form water vapor.
 The process of evaporation absorbs tremendous amounts of incoming solar energy.
 Through the process of latent heating, energy is transferred into the atmosphere when the water vapor condenses during the formation of clouds.
 For example, think of how a puddle, following a rainstorm, keeps a sidewalk cool until it is completely dried by the sunshine.
 The incoming solar radiation is being used to drive the process of evaporation.
 Once the water is gone, the sidewalk begins to absorb solar radiation and heat up.
 If you touch the sidewalk with bare feet you can feel this sensible heat.